 The nearly $20 million in grants and investments deployed as part of the Men of Color Initiative will seek to remove barriers to postsecondary completion, build the capacity of systems, institutions and organizations, and, ultimately, transform the postsecondary ecosystem as described in the Foundation’s new strategic framework.

-The initiative’s signature strategy will first focus on supporting 12 community colleges as they pilot, implement and scale innovative efforts to support men of color on campus.
-Programs may involve mentoring, academic coaching, personal and professional development, and other enrichment activities that promote persistence, transfer and completion.
-ECMC Foundation has provided a $1.8 million grant to the University of Southern California (USC) Race and Equity Center, which will in turn disburse subgrants through a Request for Proposal (RFP) process in the amount of $75,000 to 12 select colleges and offer an extensive range of technical assistance, training and supports to the selected institutions.
-Details on the RFP process will be released in early 2023.
-Sign up for Foundation news and updates to stay informed.
+The Men of Color Initiative’s signature strategy is focused on supporting 12 community colleges across the country as they pilot, implement and scale innovative efforts to support men of color on campus.
+ECMC Foundation has provided a grant to the University of Southern California (USC) Race and Equity Center to launch Takeoff: Institutional Innovations for College Men of Color.
+Through a Request for Proposal (RFP) process, 15 select colleges have received subgrants in the amount of $75,000 and an extensive range of technical assistance, training and supports.
+If you are interested in learning more about Takeoff or have any questions for the team at the USC Race and Equity Center, visit https://www.collegetakeoff.org/.

 Ongoing Grant Opportunities